 What Are the Benefits of Using Static Code Analysis Tools?

-Static code analysis tools can present metrics that are measurable in value for improving the software development process and the quality of the end product.
+Static code analysis tools produce metrics that measurably improve the software development process and the quality of the end product.

-Thus, these tools do not slow down development while still automating code reviews and providing teams with insights on how to build more secure, reliable, and performant software.
+These tools don’t slow development down.
+Instead, they automate code reviews and give teams the insight they need to build more secure, reliable, and performant software.

 Create Reliable Software from Day One

-Static analysis tools can find potential bugs and crashes early in the development lifecycle, thus making sure that these issues are addressed before deployment.
+Static analysis tools catch potential bugs and crashes early in the development lifecycle, so those issues get addressed before deployment.

 Lower the Risk of Cyber Attacks

-These tools proactively identify application vulnerabilities such as SQL injection, XSS, and buffer overruns, among others, defending applications from outside threats.
+These tools proactively flag application vulnerabilities such as SQL injection, XSS, and buffer overruns, defending applications against outside threats.

 Free Up Developers to Build, Not Debug

-Automating repeated operations, such as code reviews and syntax reviews, allows developers time to build innovative features and improve the overall result.
-Automation may also reduce manual errors and speed up the timeline, allowing teams to meet deadlines more comfortably.
+Automating repetitive work, like code reviews and syntax checks, gives developers more time to build features and improve the product.
+Automation also cuts down on manual errors and helps teams hit deadlines more comfortably, instead of scrambling at the end of a sprint.

 Stay Compliant Without Slowing Down